-25.4 Information and support
+25.4.
+Information and support

 There is a wealth of information available to ensure our school/college keep children safe online.

 These include:

-- the UK Council for Internet Safety (UKCIS) promotes online safety in schools and Colleges.
-It has developed a series of Questions that School Governors should ask to help ensure their school leaders are keeping children safe online. - the NSPCC, which provides online advice regarding online safety arrangements. - the South West Grid for Learning, which provides advice on all aspects of a school or college's online safety arrangements.
+- The UK Council for Internet Safety (UKCIS) promotes online safety in schools and Colleges.
+It has developed a series of Questions that School Governors should ask to help ensure their school leaders are keeping children safe online. - The NSPCC, which provides online advice regarding online safety arrangements. - The South West Grid for Learning, which provides advice on all aspects of a school or college's online safety arrangements. - KCSiE 2024 Annex B. - More detail on the types of content and activity that is now illegal is outlined in the Online Safety Act 2023.
+Online Safety Act: explainer - GOV.UK (www.gov.uk)

-25.5 Photography and Images
+25.5.
+Photography and Images